AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

    >[!NOTE]
    >
-   >If the target tier is `Author`, the author instances will be shutdown during the length of the ingestion.
-This is to protect
-   > the system, and prevent any changes which could either be lost or cause an ingestion conflict.
-This fact may be
+   >If the target tier is `Author`, the author instance will be shutdown during the length of the ingestion and will be unavailable to users (for example, authors or anyone performing maintenance, etc.).
+This is to protect the system, and prevent any changes which could either be lost or cause an ingestion conflict.
+Please ensure that your team is aware of this fact.
+Also note that the environment will appear hibernated during the author ingestion.
-   > important to any active users on those instances (authors, those performing maintenance, etc.) so you may
-   > want to announce that the system will not be available at this time.
-   > Also note that the environment will appear hibernated during the author ingestion.

    >[!NOTE]
    >